Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Introduction

 \section{Introduction}

 Constructing the implied volatility surface (IVS) is a fundamental task in quantitative finance, essential for derivative pricing and risk management.
-A popular class of approaches are structural models (e.g., the SABR model \citep{Hagan2002}, Heston model \citep{heston1993closed}) and related parametric models \citep{gatheral2004parsimonious, gatheral2014arbitrage}.
-These models typically assume that the volatility of the underlying asset follows a stochastic differential equation and are effective at capturing the general shape of the volatility smile.
+A popular class of approaches comprises structural models (e.g., the SABR model \citep{Hagan2002}, Heston model \citep{heston1993closed}, Variance Gamma \citep{madan1998variance}, Kou model \citep{kou2002jump} and rough volatility models \citep{bayer2016pricing,gatheral2022volatility}) and related parametric models \citep{gatheral2004parsimonious, gatheral2014arbitrage}.
+These models typically assume that the underlying asset follows a stochastic differential equation and are effective at capturing the general shape of the volatility smile.
 However, their fixed mathematical forms can be overly rigid, failing to capture more complex market patterns.
-Another class of approaches are data-driven methods like Gaussian Process regression \citep{Spiegeleer2018,roberts2021probabilistic}.
-These methods offer greater flexibility, but are prone to overfitting sparse and noisy market data, leading to financially implausible surfaces (e.g., admitting arbitrage opportunities).
-A common challenge of both approaches is that they treat each trading day as an isolated fitting problem, requiring daily recalibration.
+Data-driven regressors such as Gaussian process regression \citep{Spiegeleer2018,roberts2021probabilistic} offer flexibility but can overfit sparse and noisy quotes, producing surfaces that violate basic financial plausibility (e.g., no-arbitrage).
+A common limitation across both methods is to treat each trading day as an isolated fitting problem, which leads to per-day recalibration.

-This limitation motivates reframing the problem as a meta-learning task: by “meta-learning” we mean training across day-level tasks to learn a procedure that reconstructs a full surface from few quotes on a new day, thereby avoiding per-day recalibration.
-We propose the Volatility Neural Process (VolNP), a Neural Process model \citep{garnelo2018neural,garnelo2018conditional} designed to learn a general mapping from a sparse set of option quotes to a complete IVS.
-However, like other data-driven methods, Neural Processes are still prone to generating unstable and highly irregular surfaces in sparse market data.
-A growing body of work seeks to address this issue by incorporating financial knowledge into machine learning models, often through the imposition of constraints (e.g., no-butterfly arbitrage) derived from financial theory \citep{Ackerer2020,chataigner2021beyond,zheng2021incorporating,hoshisashi2023no,gonon2024operator,vuletic2024volgan}.
+We therefore frame IVS construction as a meta-learning problem: by meta-learning we mean training across days to learn a single procedure for few-shot conditional prediction.
+Concretely, we propose the Volatility Neural Process (VolNP), a neural process model \citep{garnelo2018conditional, garnelo2018neural} that maps a small context set of option quotes to a full surface via conditional prediction.
+At test time, parameters are fixed (i.e., with no per-day updates), hence daily recalibration is avoided.
+The IVS is produced by a single forward pass given the sparse context set.
+However, like other data-driven methods, Neural Process is still prone to generating unstable and highly irregular surfaces in sparse market data.
+A growing body of work seeks to address this issue by incorporating financial knowledge into various data-driven methods, often through the imposition of constraints (e.g., no-butterfly arbitrage) derived from financial theory \citep{Ackerer2020,chataigner2021beyond,zheng2021incorporating,hoshisashi2023no,cont2023simulation,ning2023arbitrage,vuletic2024volgan,gonon2024operator}.